-2019 Itemized Deductions vs Standard Deductions
+2021 Itemized Deductions vs Standard Deductions

-Itemized Deductions Medical expenses Deductable to the extent they exceed 10% of AGI State and local taxes Limited to \$10,000 unless MFS than \$5,000 Mortgage interest Maximum Mortgage Amount \$750,000 Investment interest Limited to total investment income Charitable contributions \$250 or more required a written receipt Casualty and theft losses Not allowed uless presidental declaired disaster Miscellaneous deductions-2% limit Not Allowed
+Ita mized Deductions Medical expenses Deductable to the extent they exceed 7.5% of AGI State and local taxes Limited to \$10,000 unless MFS than \$5,000 Mortgage interest Maximum Mortgage Amount \$750,000 Investment interest Limited to total investment income Charitable contributions 100% of AGI \$250 or more requires a receipt Casualty and theft losses Not allowed unless presidental declaired disaster Miscellaneous deductions-2% limit Not Allowed

-2019 Standard Deduction
+2021 Standard Deduction

-Single \$ 12,200
+Single 12,550

-Married Filing Jointly or Qualifying Widow \$ 24,400
+Married Filing Jointly or Qualifying Widow 25,100

-Head of Household \$ 18,350
+Head of Household 18,800

-Married Filing Separately \$ 12,200
+Married Filing Separately 12,550

-PLANNING TIP 1 - Time itemized deduction where possible into years where they will do the most good.
+PLANNING TIP 1 - Time itemized deduction, where possible, into years where they will do the most good.
 For example, if you make charitable contributions in years you will be itemizing and avoid years that you will be using the standard deduction.
-Time tax payment so that you will get the maximum benefit of the deduction keeping in mind the maximum tax deduction allowed any year.
-Stack medical expenses into years you will itemize and that they will exceed 10% of AGI.
+Time your tax payment so that you will get the maximum benefit of the deduction, keeping in mind the maximum tax deduction allowed any year.
+Stack medical expenses into years you will itemize and that they will exceed 7.5% of AGI.